ctp-eos/ctp-eox/images/README.md

 # Images Folder

-This folder contains all image assets used in the project.
+This folder contains all image assets used in the CTP-EOX project.

 ## Contents